FuriousGremlin/Mechanical-Ascension-X-Sort-GUI/README.md

 Switches between the list shown in the third field.

 #### Quit:
-Crashes the program, just hit the X instead once youve saved as there is no reason to hit quit at the moment.
+Crashes the script, just hit the X instead once youve saved as there is no reason to hit quit at the moment.

 ## Known bugs

-Having a blank line in your txt file will cause the program to not run and spit out the error:
+Having a blank line in your txt file will cause the script not to run and spit out the error:
 ValueError: not enough values to unpack (expected 2, got 1)

 Quit button causes the program to crash rather than quit.

 ## End notes

+The script was made in python, so make sure to use an IDE that supports it, I use Spyder.

-This program was made using ChatGPT in my spare time, I do not work as a developer or programmer so if there are any bugs I may not be able to fix them.
+This script was made using ChatGPT in my spare time, I do not work as a developer or programmer so if there are any bugs I may not be able to fix them.

 If there are any issues with the program, feel free to let me know either on discord ( Furious Gremlin#3927 ) or on github.